Becky Whitley

 Rebecca Whitley (born March 18, 1980) is an American politician who served in the New Hampshire Senate from the 15th district from 2020 through 2024.
 A Democrat, she represented the state capital, Concord, as well as Hopkinton, Penacook, and Bow.

 Before serving as a senator, Whitley worked as an attorney for the New Hampshire Disability Rights Center, a consultant for the Environmental Defense Fund, and the Policy Director for the Children's Behavioral Health Collaborative.
 She resides in Hopkinton with her husband and son.

 New Hampshire Senate

-Following Senate Majority Leader Dan Feltes' retirement to run for governor, Democrats including Whitley and former congressman Paul Hodes sought the Democratic nomination for his seat.
+Following Senate Majority Leader Dan Feltes' retirement to run for governor, Whitley, who had never run for office before, and former congressman Paul Hodes sought the Democratic nomination for his seat.
 In the September 8th primary, Whitley won the nomination.
 She went on to win the general election.